springdevs/wc-essential-addons/readme.txt

     = Installation from within WordPress =

         1. Visit **Plugins > Add New**.
-        2. Search for **Essential Addons for WooCommerce**.
+        2. Search for **Missing Addons for WooCommerce**.
-        3. Install and activate the `Essential Addons for WooCommerce` plugin.
+        3. Install and activate the `Missing Addons for WooCommerce` plugin.

     = Manual installation =

-        1. Upload the entire `Essential Addons for WooCommerce` folder to the `/wp-content/plugins/` directory.
+        1. Upload the entire `Missing Addons for WooCommerce` folder to the `/wp-content/plugins/` directory.
         2. Visit **Plugins**.
-        3. Activate the `Essential Addons for WooCommerce` plugin.
+        3. Activate the `Missing Addons for WooCommerce` plugin.

 == Screenshots ==